-We are currently at a historic moment, defined by the evolution and transition of industrial society towards what is known as knowledge society, the development of which is primarily based on the rapid incorporation of scientific innovations into everyday life.
-For this reason, the transformations that go along with this evolution are not just economic, but also cultural and social in particular.
-It is therefore increasingly necessary to implement strategies aimed at disseminating this new knowledge and its potential applications and uses, as well as the ethical, social, economic and political issues arising from it.
+Today we find ourselves in a period of history defined by the evolution and transition from an industrial society to the so-called knowledge society, whose development is primarily based on the rapid incorporation of scientific innovation into everyday life.
+The transformations which accompany this evolution are not just economic, but also cultural and social.
+For this reason, it is becoming increasingly necessary to implement strategies for the dissemination of this new knowledge and its possible uses and applications, as well as the ethical, social, economic and political questions it raises.

-Scientific communication , defined as the process of publicly broadcasting and disseminating scientific knowledge, plays a key role in the development of society.
-Science influences all aspects of human life, including the professional, intellectual, environmental and welfare-, leisure- and health-related spheres.
-An understanding of the scope of new technologies and the advances in knowledge is essential, as it enhances the public's critical ability in both small, everyday decisions as well as in various professional fields, not to mention the ethical debate and its relationship with the great challenges of the future.
-The way in which this new knowledge is disseminated and the players responsible for doing so are decisive when it comes to forming public opinions and attitudes towards science.
+Scientific communication , understood as the process of public transmission and circulation of scientific knowledge has an essential role to play in the development of society.
+Science affects all aspects of human life: professional, intellectual, health, environmental, well-being, leisure, and so on.
+An understanding of the range of new technologies and advancements in knowledge is essential: It expands society's critical capacity, in small day-to-day decisions as well as in various professional areas, not forgetting the ethical debate and how it relates to the major challenges of the future.
+The way in which new knowledge is disseminated, and those responsible for doing so, are key factors in the formation of public opinion and attitudes regarding science.

-Scientists, doctors, journalists, professionals working in museums and science institutions and those responsible for institutional communication (e.g. research centres, universities, pharmaceutical laboratories, NGOs, government and cultural management organisations) take part in the process of communicating science to the public and are becoming increasingly visible in this role, resulting in a growing number of professional opportunities.
+Scientists, doctors, journalists, professionals working in science centres and museums, and institutional communications agents in research centres, universities, pharmaceutical laboratories, NGOs, public administration, cultural management, etc. are all involved in the process of communicating science to the general public and are increasingly visible in this role, resulting in a growing number of professional opportunities.

-The Master in Scientific, Medical and Environmental Communication (MCC) explains the key aspects of this communication of knowledge, how it is generated and how it is managed.
-The Master in Scientific, Medical and Environmental Communication is rounded off with an in-house internship within the media, museums, companies or institutions in the sector, as well as the completion of a supervised research project.
-The internships and research projects will be arranged according to the student's interests and will be supervised by the programme directors.
+The Master's in Scientific, Medical and Environmental Communication (MCC) outlines the key aspects of this transmission of knowledge, how it is generated and managed.
+The programme ends with an in-house work placement in media, museums, businesses or institutions involved in the sector, as well as a supervised research project.
+The work placement and research project will be decided based on the interests of the student, under the supervision of the programme's directors.

-The Master in Scientific, Medical and Environmental Communication looks at:
+The Master's in Scientific, Medical and Environmental Communication analyses:

-The portion of the Master in Scientific, Medical and Environmental Communication that deals with medical communication focuses on the dissemination of medical and health knowledge, which forms the basis of important economic and social implications and is essential for healthcare education and public heath.
-For this reason, society is increasingly demanding that this communication is done correctly, thoroughly and efficiently.
+The medical communication component of the Master's in Scientific, Medical and Environmental Communication focuses on the dissemination of medical and health knowledge.
+This knowledge carries significant economic and social implications, and forms the foundation of the health education of the population.
+For this reason, society is increasingly calling for correct, thorough and rigorous scientific communications.

-The Master in Scientific, Medical and Environmental Communication is updated each year in keeping with scientific and social developments, as well as the transformations that take place in terms of means of communication.
-Furthermore, the Master offers a prospective study of the development of the different fields and disciplines involved based on analysing current problems.
-In summary, the Master is a pioneering training experience and an initiative with a high social return , with important applications and career opportunities .
+The Master's in Scientific, Medical and Environmental Communication is updated every year according to social and scientific developments, and the transformations which take place within the communications system.
+In addition, the Master's programme provides a prospective study of the evolution of the various areas and disciplines involved based on an analysis of current problems.
+In essence, this Master's provides an innovative training experience with a high social return and significant applications and career prospects.

-Link to the blog of Pompeu Fabra University 's (UPF) Scientific Communication Observatory (OCC).
+Link to the blog of the Science Communication Observatory (OCC) of Pompeu Fabra University (UPF).